Note: If you’d prefer to watch our Announcement Video, click here.

 Team Romance:

-Team Challenge 1: Read a book with the “Competition” trope
+Team Challenge 1: Read a book with the “Genre Mashup” trope

-Team Challenge 2: Read a historical romance novel
+Team Challenge 2: Read a book with the “Reality TV” trope

 Team Science-Fiction

-Team Challenge 1: Read a book with the “Multiverse” trope
+Team Challenge 1: Read a book with the “Mega-Corporation” trope

-Team Challenge 2: Read a book with the “Science Gone Wrong: Don’t Do That!” trope
+Team Challenge 2: Read a book with the “Virtual Reality” trope

 Team Fantasy

-Team Challenge 1: Read a book with the “Gods/Mythology” trope
+Team Challenge 1: Read a book with the “Urban Fantasy” trope

-Team Challenge 2: Read a gaslamp fantasy novel
+Team Challenge 2: Read a book with the “Powerful Artifact” trope

 Team Mystery/Horror/Thriller

-Team Challenge 1: Read a book featuring the “Cosmic Horror” trope
+Team Challenge 1: Read a book featuring the “Amateur Detective” trope

-Team Challenge 2: Read a book featuring the “Cold Case” trope
+Team Challenge 2: Read a book featuring the “Ghost Story” trope

-Old Team Book: Blacktop Wasteland by S.A.
-Cosby
+Old Team Book: Firekeeper’s Daughter by Angeline Boulley

 Team Contemporary/Literary/Historical Fiction

-Team Challenge 1: Read a book with the “I Want to Perform!” trope (i.e. the main character wants to be a performer of some kind)
+Team Challenge 1: Read a book with the “Celebration/Party” trope

-Team Challenge 2: Read a book centered around a historical event
+Team Challenge 2: Read a book with the “Turning Point” trope

 Team Non-Fiction Poetry

-Team Challenge 1: Read a book with the “Diary/Journal” trope
+Team Challenge 1: Read a book that is food-themed

-Team Challenge 2: Read a book written by an actor
+Team Challenge 2: Read a book with the “Epic Adventure” trope

 Content/Trigger Warnings

-Rob and I will be reading the old team books prior to the start of Trope-ical Readathon and will be adding the trigger/content warnings for these books to our website BookTriggerWarnings.com (BTW) for anyone who needs them.
+Rob and I will be adding the trigger/content warnings for the old team books to our website BookTriggerWarnings.com (BTW) for anyone who needs them.
 We will also try to search reviews of ARCs for the new releases to see if any reviewers have provided warnings for those.
 BTW is also a good place to find books that have certain tropes.

 Point System